Swallowing Disorders in New Jersey

 Oropharyngeal Dysphagia and Its Causes

-- Neurological disorders: Neurological disorders such as multiple sclerosis, muscular dystrophy, Parkinson’s disease, and amyotrophic lateral sclerosis can weaken the swallowing musculature, making oropharyngeal dysphagia a concern.
+Neurological disorders such as multiple sclerosis, muscular dystrophy, Parkinson’s disease, and amyotrophic lateral sclerosis can weaken the swallowing muscles, making oropharyngeal dysphagia a concern.

-- Age: As you get older, you may experience a weakening of the swallowing musculature, which for some people can lead to difficulty maintaining appropriate timing of swallowing.
+As you get older, you may experience a weakening of the throat muscles, which for some people can lead to difficulty maintaining appropriate timing of swallowing.

 Esophageal Dysphagia and Its Causes

-- Gastroesophageal Reflux Disease (GERD): Damage to the esophageal tissues from stomach acid backing up into your esophagus can lead to spasm or scarring and narrowing of your lower esophagus.
+Damage to the esophageal tissues from stomach acid or acid reflux backing up into your esophagus can lead to spasm or scarring and narrowing of your lower esophagus.

 How Is a Swallowing Disorder Diagnosed?